 - St. Mary's Hospital Center Library

-- McGill Life Sciences Library: lsl [dot] library [at] mcgill [dot] ca
+- Schulich Library of Physical Sciences, Life Sciences, and Engineering: lsl [dot] library [at] mcgill [dot] ca (Life sciences email)

 Who do I contact if I have any question or need any type of help (technical or otherwise)?